averne/Fizeau/README.md

 ## Settings:
   - Settings are saved at /switch/Fizeau/config.ini, which you can also edit.
   - To reduce the memory usage of the sysmodule, settings are not read at boot.
 Instead, they are applied on application/overlay launch.
 Thus, you will need to **launch a client after a reboot to fully restart Fizeau**.
+The chainloader version automatically applies settings at boot, at the expense of needing an additional loader module.

 # Building
   - Compiling requires a working [devkitA64](https://devkitpro.org/wiki/devkitPro_pacman) installation, with package `switch-glm` installed.